gholmes829/Jmp/README.md

 Considering the absolute worst case in terms of convenience, we can see that `jmp` converges to `cd` as each expression could be the next folder that you would need to `cd` to (e.g. `jmp Projects Diviner core` vs `cd Projects/Diviner/core`).
 In other words, `jmp` is *at least* as convenient as `cd` and has potential to be a lot, lot better.
 However, if you try to drop too much information, you may lose accuracy.
 Try to use the minimal number of expressions while still retaining substrings or patterns unique to your target location.

 Optionally, you can rename the `jmp` command to something else.
 Setting `alias dc=jmp` in your terminal config file will now let you run `dc D c` (from the example above), where `dc` is now `cd`'s evil nemesis.

+Desperately need a file but don't remember the full name or path?
+Try `jmpa ".*<snippet of name you remember>.*"`.

 ## Deeper Customization
 All `jmp_wrapper.sh` does is call and handle output from `jmp.py`. `jmp.py` is pretty succinct and modular, so it shouldn't be too hard to modify the constraints for searching, matching, or even the traversal algorithm itself.